Kamesh-Mishra/Kamesh-Mishra/README.md

-- 🔭 My area of interest is in Software Development.
+- 🔭 My area of interest is in Software Engineering.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Software Development.
 - 💬 Ask me about Anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kameshmishra/)